gustavNdamukong/BattleGame-PHPCLI/README.md

    * With	each	attack	there	is	a 2%	chance	of	stunning	the	enemy,	causing	them	to	miss	their	next	attack.
  * Grappler –	Counter	Attack
    * When	a	grappler	evades	an	attack	their	opponent	is	dealt	10	damage.

-* When	a	battle	ends,	the	program	should	declare	the	winner	by	name,	or	announce	the	result	as	a	draw.